AkshuDev/PheonixAppAPI/README.md

 HGame is an alternative to Pygame, providing a more flexible framework for game development.
 It supports multiple rendering backends, including PHardwareITK.GUI, Tkinter, OpenGL, and SDL2, making it highly cross-platform.

+NOTE: Not yet ready for use, just use GUI toolkit for the time.

 Key features:

 Multiple rendering backends. \